jarobyte91/pytorch_beam_search/README.md

     # Create vocabulary and examples
     corpus = list("abcdefghijklmnopqrstwxyz ")    # tokenize the way you need
     # len(corpus) == 25
+    # An Index object represents a mapping from the vocabulary to
+    # to integers (indices) to feed into the models
     index = autoregressive.Index(corpus)
     n_gram_size = 17    # 16 with an offset of 1
     n_grams = [corpus[i:n_gram_size + i] for i in range(len(corpus))[:-n_gram_size + 1]]